Decide what every saved video is for.

 From Watch Later to clear next actions.

-Start with the shortest useful version.
-Open the transcript or deep summary when the idea matters.
-Then organize it, export it, share it, remove it, or decide whether the source still belongs.
+Open Cleanse on your Mac and pull in Watch Later, subscriptions, and playlists.
+Start with the short summary.
+Open the deep summary or transcript when the idea matters.
+Then move it into a playlist, export it, share it, remove it, or unsubscribe from the channel.

 Start with the short summary so each saved video can earn more time, move forward, or leave the queue.